Independent pre-tokenization decision support

 TVAC is built from the formula outward.
 Because asset tokenization is still a young, fragmented and often overhyped market, TVAC does not treat available market data, vendor experience or anecdotal industry patterns as sufficient proof of viability.
 Instead, every assessment starts with a fixed added-value formula and asks whether tokenization creates genuine net benefit compared with conventional alternatives.
 The assessment is anchored in structured input parameters such as jurisdictions, investor scope, disclosure, custody, settlement, venue and transfer restrictions â so results do not depend on ad hoc judgment, but on a consistent method where you can see exactly which design choices drive the outcome.

-Under uncertainty, TVAC scores conservatively and makes assumptions explicit â so you can iterate and re-run variants.
+Under uncertainty, TVAC scores conservatively and makes assumptions explicit â so genuinely different assumptions can be compared in a controlled way when Scenario Lab is relevant.

 How it works